 To provide a distinctive Māori perspective on Māori development, the whakataukī or proverb ‘kia uru kahikatea te tū’ is used to encapsulate the nature and key characteristics of Māori development.
 It refers to ‘whanaungatanga’ whereby collaborative effort is essential to mutual strength, survival, growth and success.

-The kahikatea is typically the tallest tree in the forest, and grows in groves with other kahikatea.
-It is unique as its root structure does not primarily grow below ground, but rather across the forest floor to connect and intermingle with the roots of other kahikatea.
+The kahikatea is typically the tallest tree in the forest and grows in groves with another kahikatea.
+It is unique as its root structure does not primarily grow below ground, but rather across the forest floor to connect and intermingle with the roots of another kahikatea.
 It is this intermingling of roots that makes it amongst the strongest and most resilient of native trees within the forests of Aotearoa New Zealand.

 The logo of Mather Solutions Limited depicts the root structure of kahikatea which extends above ground and through being interconnected creates a strengthened grove.
 Each of the circles represents the foundations of Māori development – cultural, community and commercial success – whilst the koru signifies ‘kotahitanga’ arising from all 3 core elements being aligned.

 Our brand is effectively a representation of the ‘Kahikatea Development Framework’ and our associated ‘mātāpono’ (principle) of success through unity of purpose.